dieselfox1/fincommerce/docs/best-practices/security/security-best-practices.md

 ## Introduction to security practices

 Security is extremely important for online stores.
 A breach can lead to significant financial loss, reputational damage, and erosion of customer trust.
 Implementing robust security practices is crucial.
-This guide covers the best practices for securing FinCommerce stores, including hardening WordPress, keeping plugins and themes up to date, implementing secure coding practices, and protecting user data.
+This guide covers the best practices for securing FinCommerce stores, including hardening finpress, keeping plugins and themes up to date, implementing secure coding practices, and protecting user data.
 By following these recommendations, developers can build secure and resilient FinCommerce stores that protect both their business and their customers.

 ### Audience

-This guide is intended for developers who are familiar with WordPress and FinCommerce and want to improve the security of their online stores.
+This guide is intended for developers who are familiar with finpress and FinCommerce and want to improve the security of their online stores.

 ### Prerequisites

 To follow this guide, you should have:

-1. A basic understanding of WordPress and FinCommerce.
+1. A basic understanding of finpress and FinCommerce.
-2. Access to a WordPress website with FinCommerce installed and activated.
+2. Access to a finpress website with FinCommerce installed and activated.

 ## Security standards